thefxperson/thefxperson/README.md

 # Hi, I'm Parker!

-I'm a computer science student at Oregon State University, graduating in June, 2023.
-This summer, I'll be joining Pangea Chat as a research engineer intern, before starting a Ph.D. in Computer Science at UC Santa Barbara this Fall.
+I'm a computer science doctoral student at the University of California, Santa Barbara.

 ### About Me 📄

 I have a strong technical background in multiple disciplines of CS, including work in machine learning ✨ (TensorFlow, SKLearn), data science 🔬 (Pandas, MatPlotLib, SQL, Snowflake, TDV), business informatics 📊 (Domo, Spotfire, Statistica), webdev 💻 (React, Django, Express), as well as various projects in C, C++, and Java.

 ### Research 🔬